Bugatti T35 Nation Color Project - Switzerland #8 LE 300 pcs. CMC M-100 012

 - Solid metal front axle painted in matte silver

-- Front suspension in typical Bugatti camber position, i.e. wheels with positive camber.
+- Front suspension in typical Bugatti camber, i.e. wheels with positive camber

-- Two-winged engine hood with perforated cooling slots, hinged and secured with double leather straps
+- Two-wing bonnet with open cooling slots, hinged and secured with double leather straps

-- Frame longitudinal members in metal construction.
-Lower longitudinal body panels with perforated ventilation slots.
+- Frame side members in metal.
+Lower body longitudinal side with open ventilation slots

-- Radiator grille and stone chip protection grille in metal design
+- Radiator grille and stone guard grille in metal

-- Metal leaf springs on the front and rear axles with suspension function
+- Metal leaf springs on front and rear axles with suspension function

-- Highly detailed 8-cylinder in-line engine with all attachments and complete routing/wiring.
+- Highly detailed 8-cylinder in-line engine with all ancillary units and complete piping / wiring

-- Movable protective grille on the driver's side
+- Moving protective grille on the driver's side

-- True-to-scale metal wheels in cast aluminum design with flanged, ribbed brake drum (wheel construction consisting of 35 parts)
+- Authentic metal wheels in cast aluminium design with flanged ribbed brake drum (wheel construction made of 35 parts)

-- Wheels removable with replicated four-eared threaded rings
+- Removable wheels with original replicated four-eared threaded rings

-- Seats and backrest upholstered in genuine brown leather
+- Seats and backrest covered with genuine brown leather

 - Steering wheel with metal spokes and steering wheel rim with cord wrapping

-- Original design dashboard in metal brushed sunburst look with all round instruments and inserted ignition magneto
+- Original designed dashboard in brushed metal sunburst look with all round instruments and inserted ignition magnet

 - Lever of the cockpit hand oil pump movable